BMT Nassau Street Line: Planning, construction, and first section

 The BRT began operating through a short piece of subway, coming off the Williamsburg Bridge under Delancey Street to Essex Street, on September 16, 1908.
+The BRT tunnel under Centre Street was completed by 1910, except for the section under the Municipal Building, which contained the incomplete Chambers Street station.
+The tunnel remained unused for several years.
+In March 1913, the Public Service Commission authorized the BRT to lay tracks, install signals, and operate the loop.
 The Centre Street Loop was opened to Chambers Street on August 4, 1913, with temporary operation at first on the two west tracks.
 The south tracks on the Manhattan Bridge, also running into Chambers Street, were placed in service on June 22, 1915.